bccp/website/pages/software.rst

 ====

-`pypm`_
+`pmesh`_
 -------

-pypm is a set of python modules for particle mesh calculation with MPI parallel python.
-It also provides tools to measure power spectrum, and construct Friend-of-Friend halso from n-body simulations.
+pmesh is a set of python modules for particle mesh calculation with MPI parallel python.

 ====